ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

 Your standalone Proxmox VE node comes with a number of services running by default.
 Having in mind the target system's particularities assumed in this guide series, there's some reconfiguring or disabling of services that you can do to harden your Proxmox VE platform further.

-The basic idea is to reduce the exposition surface of your platform, and also save some RAM and CPU, by disabling unneeded Promox VE related processes.
+The basic idea is to reduce the exposition surface of your platform, and also save some RAM and CPU, by disabling unneeded Proxmox VE related processes.

 ## Checking currently running services